2023 Global ESSAY Competition

 Results

 The writers of the best essays will receive a commendation and be shortlisted for a prize.
-Writers of shortlisted essays will be notified by 11.59 pm BST on 31 July.
-They will also be invited to Oxford for an invitation-only academic conference and awards dinner in September, where the prize-winners will be announced.
+Writers of shortlisted essays will be notified by 11.59 pm BST on Thursday, 31 July.
+They will also be invited to London for an invitation-only academic conference and awards dinner in October, where the prize-winners will be announced.
 Unlike the competition itself, the academic conference and awards dinner are not free.
 Please be aware that nobody is required to attend either the academic conference or the prize ceremony.
-You can win a prize without travelling to Oxford.
+You can win a prize without travelling to London.

-All short-listed candidates, including prize-winners, will be able to download eCertificates that specify their achievement.
-If you win First, Second or Third Prize, and you travel to Oxford for the ceremony, you will receive a signed certificate.
+All short-listed candidates, including prize-winners, will be able to download eCertificates that acknowledge their achievement.
+If you win First, Second or Third Prize, and you travel to London for the ceremony, you will receive a signed certificate.

 Prizes

-There is a prize for the best essay in each category.
-The prize for each winner of a subject category, and the winner of the Junior category, is a scholarship worth US$2000 towards the cost of attending any John Locke Institute programme, and the essays will be published on the Institute's website.
-Prize-giving ceremonies will take place in Oxford, at which winners and runners-up will be able to meet some of the judges and other faculty members of the John Locke Institute.
-Family, friends, and teachers are also welcome, subject to capacity constraints.
+There are prizes for the best essays in each category.
+The prize for each winner of a subject category, and the winner of the Junior category, is a scholarship worth US$5000 towards the cost of attending any John Locke Institute programme.
+The second place winner will receive a scholarship worth US$2000 and the third place winner will receive a scholarship worth US$1000.
+The prize-giving ceremony will take place in London on Saturday, 4 October, at which winners and runners-up will be able to meet some of the judges and other faculty members of the John Locke Institute.
+Family, friends, and teachers are also welcome.

-The candidate who submits the best essay overall will be awarded an honorary John Locke Institute Junior Fellowship, which comes with a US$10,000 scholarship to attend one or more of our summer schools and/or gap year courses.
+The candidate who submits the best essay overall will be awarded an honorary John Locke Institute Junior Fellowship, which comes with a US$10,000 scholarship to attend one or more of our summer schools and/or visiting scholars programmes.

 The judges' decisions are final, and no correspondence will be entered into.